cloudevents/spec/messagecatalog/spec.md

 CloudEvents message definitions, the "type" attribute is required as fixed information for each entry.

-- Message definition Group: A named collection of message definitions.
+- Message definition group: A named collection of message definitions.
 Each group holds a logically related set of message definitions, typically managed by a single entity, belonging to a particular application and/or having a shared access control management scope.

-- Message definition: A document describing fixed metadata and definition references for messages and events.
+- Message definition: A document describing the metadata and structure of messages and events.

-- Message definition Version: A specific version of a definition.
+- Message definition version: A specific version of such a definition.
 All documents that are stored and retrieved through the API are such versions.
 The identifying criteria of a definition MUST be identical across versions.

-A message definition MAY refer to a CNCF Message Catalog endpoint for describing structured message payloads and/or the structure of complex metadata fields where required.
+A message definition MAY refer to a CNCF Schema Registry endpoint for describing structured message payloads and/or the structure of complex metadata fields where required.